So You Would Like to Breed Survey Your Dog?

 The Survey begins

-You will be given a numbered vest and lined up, first the dogs then the bitches.
-All the animals in the survey will then be moved in a similar manner to a show.
+You need to report to the Registrar.
+You will be given a numbered vest.
+The microchip will be verified.
+The attending dogs will be lined up, first the dogs then the bitches.
+All the animals in the survey will then undertake some warm-up laps.
 The Surveyors will discuss the animals and their potential classifications.

 On the move – dogs are moved around the ring